Let Omega Health Be!

 (Image Source: ER)

 The Health Care REIT sector has been relatively unhealthy this past year.
 It has underperformed the S&P, Real Estate Sector, and REITs Sub-Industry.
 You will notice on the chart below how drastically the Health Care REIT pulled away from the others during the November election of Donald Trump.
-The "Trump Pump" left health care behind, primarily due to the political rhetoric surrounding the promise to repeal and replace of Obamacare.
+The "Trump Pump" left healthcare behind, primarily due to the political rhetoric surrounding the promise to repeal and replace of Obamacare.

 (Chart Source: Charles Schwab)

-Whether the continued upward swing from November to today is contributed to people's skeptical sentiment on the likelihood of the new AHCA being passed in its entirety, is unknown, but based on the tax bill going nowhere, I think investors in healthcare are slowly starting to realize that dumping their health care stocks is probably a bad idea, especially with strong fundamentals companies like Omega has.
+Whether the continued upward swing from November to today is contributed to people's skeptical sentiment on the likelihood of the new AHCA being passed in its entirety is unknown but based on the tax bill going nowhere, I think investors in healthcare are slowly starting to realize that dumping their healthcare stocks is probably a bad idea, especially with strong fundamentals companies like Omega have.

 It's important to note that if some sort of watered down AHCA or replacement of Obamacare were to take place, some stocks may get hit as fear of the unknown often leads to share declines.
 I want to take a moment and review some of the concerns AHCA or other proposals may have on the sector.

-One of the main changes discussed, is altering the current way the federal government and state governments share the financial costs of Medicare and moreover Medicaid.
+One of the main changes discussed is altering the current way the federal government and state governments share the financial costs of Medicare and moreover Medicaid.
 This could affect the 7 million people receiving Medicaid, which covers among other things, long-term care.
-The actual dollars the federal government would match to the state's is still to be determined, but no one is arguing for the removal of or reducing of MediCaid payments.
+The actual dollars the federal government would match to the state's are still to be determined, but no one is arguing for the removal of or reducing of Medicaid payments.
 It's just more of who's going to cover the tab than if they will pay the bill.
-States could in the future choose to reduce the amount of money paid into these programs, which could make it harder to receive these funds as individuals -- therefore hurting SNFs and ALFs like Omega.
-That's a lot of "what ifs", that make for bad equity selection.
+States could in the future choose to reduce the amount of money paid into these programs, which could make it harder to receive these funds as individuals - therefore hurting SNFs and ALFs like Omega.
+That's a lot of "what ifs" that make for bad equity selection.
 Ted Chan, Founder of CareDash had this to say:

 "The ACA replacement healthcare plan will most likely negatively affect hospitals from a profitability standpoint.
 Repealing the ACA without clear guidelines for replacing coverage will drive up costs across the board for patients, employers and hospitals.
 Without requiring all to be insured, hospitals will be the insurers of last resort and will absorb the costs of uninsured patients seeking care.
 One recent study found that half of hospital bills go unpaid and that will only likely increase without an individual mandate.
 This ultimately will impact the pricing of services as that overhead will need to be rolled in somehow.